Skip to Content

 Once they’re done, they send the paper version of Stanley along with the photos and journal to another child who has to take photos of Stanley and record his adventure.
 Then they mail Stanley back to the child that sent him to them in the first place.

-That way the child gets to learn about a different city, state, or country.
-Think of it as a pen pal cultural exchange.
+It is the perfect book for a child to learn about a different city, state, or country.
+Think of it as a penpal cultural exchange, making this world a less lonely place.

 BUY IT NOW